High Holiday Days

 Following the seven joyous days of Sukkot, comes the happy holiday known as Shemini Atzeret/Simchat Torah.
 Both days are celebrated by nightly candle lighting, festive meals at both night and day.

-We light the menorah candles that holds nine flames, one of which is the shamash (attendant), which is used to kindle the other eight lights.
+We light the menorah candles that hold nine flames, one of which is the shamash (attendant), which is used to kindle the other eight lights.
 On the first night, we light just one flame.
 On the second night, an additional flame is lit.
-By the eighth night of Hanukkah, all eight lights are kindled.
+By the eighth night of Chanukah, all eight lights are kindled.